awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    1. Pass the name of your Aurora DB cluster with the `--db-instance-identifier` parameter\.

      You don't need to pass the `--master-username` and `--master-user-password` parameters in the command, because it gets those from the Aurora DB cluster\.

-     For `--db-instance-class`, use only `db.r4` and `db.r5` classes, such as `db.r4.large`\.
-For more information, see [DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Types)\.
+     For the `--db-instance-class`, you can use only those from the memory optimized classes, such as `db.r5.large`\.
+We recommend that you use a db\.r5 or higher instance class\.
+For information about these classes, see [DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Types)\.

      For Linux, macOS, or Unix: